Rohith-sp/GetMeChai/README.md

 # GetMeChai

-**Note: This application is a work in progress and contains several errors that couldn't be fixed in time.
-It's being shared for educational purposes and collaboration.**
+**Note: This application is a work in progress and contains several errors that couldn't be fixed in time.**

 A decentralized content platform that allows creators to monetize their content through blockchain technology.